SSWConsulting/SSW.Rules.Content/rules/maui-cross-platform/rule.md

 * **What skills do we already have?**

   * For .NET teams, .NET MAUI is the best choice.
 It targets all the major platforms, it's performant, highly customisable, and leverages your existing skills.
-It also integrates well with your existing solution \[TODO: add a link to my UG video here eventually].\
+It also integrates well with your existing solution

+`youtube: K9ryHflmQJE`
+**Video: Matt Goldman teaches us about clean architecture with .NET MAUI**

   * For a React team, React Native may be a smoother transition.
-There's still a learning curve from React to React Native, but that curve may not be as steep for teams with existing React skills as for other teams.\
+There's still a learning curve from React to React Native, but that curve may not be as steep for teams with existing React skills as for other teams.
   * For teams with good Angular knowledge, Ionic is worth considering (but as per above, not recommended for more than a quick prototype).

 * **What platforms do we need to target?**